abahmanem/near-node-setup-shardnet/challenge-7/README.md

 ## Create postgresql BI Tables

-We will use postgresql to creates table that Apache superSet will use to explore
+We will use postgresql to creates table that Apache Superset will use to explore

 Connect to postgresql